Which of the following organic chemistry reactions is primarily r... | Channels for Pearson+

 Multiple Choice

-Which of the following organic chemistry reactions is primarily responsible for the formation of 'dead zones' in aquatic environments due to nutrient runoff?
+Which of the following organic chemistry reactions is primarily responsible for the breakdown of complex organic molecules in fungi, contributing to the carbon cycle?

 A